openintegrationhub/openintegrationhub.github.io/docs/Service Collaboration/updatePropagation.md

 ### Delete or Update Events

-The following figure shows what happens within the Smart Data Framework if  a delte or update event is received:
+The following figure shows what happens within the Smart Data Framework if a delete or update event is received:

 ![updateOrDelete](https://raw.githubusercontent.com/openintegrationhub/openintegrationhub.github.io/master/assets/images/UpdateOrDelete-SDFCommunication.png)